 4 Interview Tips for Real Estate Rookies

-Just finished your real estate training?
-Congratulations!
-The next step, aside from registering as a real estate salesperson with the Office of Fair Trading is to begin applying for jobs.
-Once you land yourself a job interview, it’s important to make sure you’re well prepared, confident and ready to tackle your new career within the property industry.
-If you’re not quite sure how to do that, the REIQ has four interview tips for rookies to nab their first ever real estate job.
+Once you’ve finished your real estate training, the next step – aside from registering as a real estate salesperson with the Office of Fair Trading – is to begin applying for jobs.
+Once you score an interview, the REIQ has developed some interview tips to help you achieve success.

-While you cannot control every aspect of your first impression, you can take steps to actively impress your interviewer upon meeting.
+While you cannot control every aspect of your first impression in a job interview, you can take steps to actively impress your interviewer upon meeting.
 Little things like arriving on time, dressing sharply, having a good handshake, maintaining healthy eye contact and having a positive attitude can reassure your potential employer that you’re suited to work for them.

 2. Conduct Due Diligence on the Company You’re Applying For